 From the function point of view, the assembly should be leakproof.
 In that case, we need to give a flatness tolerance so that the red surface is relatively flat for having surface-to-surface contact with the other part.
 The more the surface contact is, the lesser are chances for a leak.
 We may also need to use a gasket to make the assembly leakproof.

 Conclusion: GD&T Flatness

 That’s all about Flatness tolerance in this article.
 I hope I could able to give a brief about GD&T flatness in this article.
-If you still have some questions or queries, you are always welcome to put up your questions in the comment section and I will be happy to reply you back.
+If you still have some questions or queries, you are always welcome to put up your questions in the comment section, and I will be happy to reply to you back.